GauriLolage/delta-demo/README.md

 # delta-demo
-This is a Demo for Git.
+This is a Demo for Git & GitHub class.